phoqis-lab/Measurement_Software/README.md

+Measurement Software

+This is a python package used to control several different type of lab measurement instruments.
+It's allows a user to create

+#VNA
+#Signal Generator
+#Tracking Generator

 - Wrap all SCPI commands in python functions in generalized instrument class (almost done)
 - DO DIagnositc commands for each instrument
 TO DOS: